crazyphoton/giftsg/README.md

 --
+v0.02
+==
+1. Click on friend to see real gifts for that person and add a new gift.
+2. Doesnt load friends list from facebook every time.
+Only adds new friends.
+Maintians 1 list of friends for all users (Will be changed)
+3. Some bug fixes, code cleanups.

 v0.01
 ==
 1. Log into facebook and see list of friends ordered by birthday.
 2. Click on friend to see dummy gifts for that person.